-What to Bring
+What To Bring

 Plan to arrive with a notepad and/or padfolio, a pen, and tailored copies of your resume (especially if the event is a Career Fair).
 Try to leave your backpack or other items at home during the event.
-It is distracting to have to lug around a lot of items when trying to meet and network with employers.